FlynnVIN10/Zeropoint-Protocol/Zeropoint/README.md

-# Petals-IPFS Microservice
+# Zeropoint Protocol Microservice

-A Python microservice that combines the power of distributed AI (Petals) with decentralized storage (IPFS) to provide text generation, image generation, and content storage capabilities.
+A Python microservice that combines the power of distributed AI (Petals) with decentralized storage (IPFS) to provide text generation, image generation, and content storage capabilities for the Zeropoint Protocol ecosystem.

 ## Features